asepms92/Hackintosh-ASUS-A455LF-Notebook/README.md

 ### Bugs?

- - in Monterey only one side, Airdrop/Handoff/Continuity from Hackintosh to iPhone doesn't work, but iPhone to Hackintosh work, because  Apple has been actively working on the Bluetooth stack (bluetoothd) in macOS Monterey, see [issues](https://github.com/acidanthera/bugtracker/issues/1821).
+ - in Monterey only one side, Airdrop/Handoff/Continuity from Hackintosh to iPhone doesn't work, but iPhone to Hackintosh is work, because  Apple has been actively working on the Bluetooth stack (bluetoothd) in macOS Monterey, see [issues](https://github.com/acidanthera/bugtracker/issues/1821).
  - This laptop just have single antenna connector, lol.
 For pairing bluetooth in chipset DW1550 need dual antenna connectors, so maybe work sometimes not work.

 --------------------------------------------------------------------------------------------